 NOW

 As I’m sure you have noticed, I have decided to substantially change the website.
-Rather than just reporting news stories I am particularly interested in, I am trying to integrate commentary about the news, my personal life, music, art, and literature.
-I don’t know how it will work.
+Rather than just reporting news stories I am particularly interested in, I am trying to integrate news commentary with notes about my personal life, what it feels like personally to be living in this runaway circus of corruption and greed and the amassing of power.
+At times, i will include discussions about music, art, and literature so we won’t all go stark raving mad.

-I am, however, extremely interested in hearing back from those of you who are reading www.lawpowerandjustice.com.
+I am, however, extremely interested in hearing back from those of you who are reading www.lawpowerandjustice.com

 I welcome any responses.
 Let me know how you like the change.
 Let me know about stories from your personal life that relate to the current news.
 Pass along recommendations about books and music.
 And, please, pass along photographs of animals in your life and stories about them.